Dynamical Theory of Elastic Synchronization of Cardiomyocytes

-Here, $\bm{Z}(\phi)$ is the phase sensitivity function~\cite{kuramoto1984}, and the dot denotes the inner product in the two-dimensional phase space.
+Here, $\bm{Z}(\phi)$ is the phase sensitivity function~\cite{kuramoto1984}, \Add{computed from the adjoint equation for the unperturbed limit cycle $\bm q_0(\phi)=(\hat X_0(\phi),d\hat X_0/d\tau)^{\mathrm T}$, with periodic boundary conditions and the normalization $\bm Z(\phi)\cdot d\bm q_0/d\tau=\Omega_0$.} \Del{and the} \Add{The} dot denotes the inner product between the two-component vectors $\bm Z$ and $\bm P_i$.
 The perturbation term $\bm{Z}(\phi_i)\cdot\bm{P}_i$ consists of a local self-response part and a mutual-interaction part.
 The former is absorbed into an effective frequency $\Omega$, while the latter determines the phase coupling between the two cells.
 We define the interaction part of the perturbation vector

 where $\hat F_i^{\rm (int)}$ denotes the interaction part of the reaction force on cell $i$, induced by the other cell.

 To obtain a reduced equation for the phase difference $\Delta\phi=\phi_2-\phi_1$, we write $\phi_1=\psi$ and $\phi_2=\psi+\Delta\phi$, and average over one period of the fast phase $\psi$ while keeping $\Delta\phi$ fixed.
 This yields the averaged phase dynamics